Statement of Kristina Rasmussen

 Funds transferred from one agency to another would not be included in the database, nor would information related to state employee salaries or state or federal assistance given to individuals.
 Additionally, anything considered confidential by state or federal law would be exempt.

-IV.
-Existing Information Resources in Maryland and Other States
+V. Existing Information Resources in Maryland and Other States

-While Maryland residents can access limited state grant and contract information at this time, existing resources are not designed to serve such a broad constituency.
+While Maryland residents can access limited state grant and contract information at this time, existing resources are not designed to serve a broad constituency.
 Currently, the public can find copies of "Blanket Purchase Orders" (which contain pricing information) on the Department of General Services' website, and a contract library is available via the Department of Budget and Management's website.
 However, these sites are mainly geared toward procurement purposes.
 Likewise, the Governor's Grants Office links to a database maintained by the Department of Planning that provides information on over 700 state aid programs from over 70 different state agencies.
-This database is geared toward grant seekers, not those who would wish to review past awards.
+This database is geared toward grant-seekers, not those who would wish to review past awards.